 Please click on any of these common questions to see the answers.

 MySTEPS is an application created and maintained by the Utah Division of Services for People with Disabilities (DSPD).
-The MySTEPS application allows Utah residents to create an account and apply for one of DSPD's three medicaid programs.
-The application allows residents to apply online, by submitting all necessary documents and information electronically, as well as to communicate with Division staff throughout the application process.
-The application also allows residents to track the progress of their application and eligibility status.
+The MySTEPS application allows Utah residents to create an account and apply for one of DSPD's Medicaid programs.
+The application allows residents to apply online, by submitting all necessary documents and information electronically, as well as communicating with Division staff throughout the application process.
+People found eligible for DSPD's services are placed on a waiting list until funding is available to enroll them in services.
+MySTEPS allows the person to view and track their Personal Health Information (PHI) stored in the system while they are on the Waiting List and after they enter services.
+The person's guardian(s) and/or advocate(s) can also create MySTEPS accounts and request access to their PHI in the system.

 The Division of Services for People with Disabilities (DSPD) promotes opportunities and provides supports for people with disabilities to lead self-determined lives by overseeing home and community-based services for more than 5,000 people who have disabilities.
 Support includes community living, day services, and supported employment services.